Episode 49: Almost Exactly Like Ragnarok, Only Different

 "Verdammt!" snarled the captain of the Duck.
 "Ist das

-was going to say next was drowned out by a roar of voices from outside.
+going to say next was drowned out by a roar of voices from outside.

 "Wasserman," snapped the fat man.
-"Take care of our prisoners while I see
+"Take care of our prisoners while I see to

-of his girth.
-Everett moved to follow, and stopped as Wasserman’s sailors
+his girth.
+Everett moved to follow, and stopped as Wasserman's sailors

 raised their rifles.